 - Shallow breathing

 - Liver problems

 - Vision issues/blurry vision

 - Mental health changes like depression or suicidal thoughts

 When you stop using Ativan (Lorazepam), your doctor will work with you to reduce your dosage gradually, so your body is able to adapt to being without the medicine, which reduces the chances of serious side effects and withdrawal symptoms.
 At the Muse addiction treatment center, we assist in medication-assisted treatment (MAT) programs, providing medication management for a safe tapering-off schedule that will ensure you are safe and do not suffer discomfort as your body adjusts.

-Along with drug detox, our team provides a comprehensive continuum of care that leads from inpatient rehab through outpatient treatments like partial hospitalization programs (PHP), intensive outpatient programs (IOP) and long-term aftercare treatments, and peer support.
+Along with drug detox program, our team provides a comprehensive continuum of care that leads from inpatient rehab through outpatient treatments like partial hospitalization programs (PHP), intensive outpatient programs (IOP) and long-term aftercare treatments, and peer support.
 You will have evidence-based treatments like individual therapy, group therapy, family therapy, and cognitive behavioral therapy, as well as educational programs, physical fitness, and education counseling, EMDR, life skills programs, and relapse prevention training.
 We also provide treatments that engage spirituality and holistic healing, like 12-step programs, mindfulness, art therapy, and yoga.